AnalyticsCLI Privacy Policy

 • Paddle group entities, including Paddle.com Market Ltd., Paddle.com Inc., and Paddle Payments Ltd., for billing and checkout functions where paid plans are enabled

 We currently self-host Plausible Analytics on our own infrastructure.
-Where Plausible is used in that self-hosted form, it does not add a separate external analytics recipient.
+Where Plausible is used in that self-hosted form, it does not add a separate external analytics recipient and is only loaded after optional analytics consent.

 Our current production setup also uses Cloudflare for DNS and, in parts of the stack, proxy/CDN/caching functions.
 If personal data passes through those paths, Cloudflare is reflected in our vendor disclosures accordingly.